you are

 someone call on your behalf.

-failure to follow a recommended or prescribed therapy or treatment.
+recommended or prescribed therapy or

-insured service that must be authorized by the Assistance Centre when it has
+authorized by the Assistance Centre when

-not given any such authorization or made no arrangement for that insured
+or made no arrangement for that insured

 service.

-Please refer to the
+Please refer to the policy wording

-policy wording for a full list of exclusions and limitations.
+for a full list of exclusions and

 |

-to do if you need medical assistance
+What to do if you

-your policy confirmation with you at all times.
-In the event of
+Have your policy confirmation with you at

-sickness or injury which may result in claim,
+all times.
+In the event of sickness or injury which may result

 please call the Assistance Centre

-at the telephone numbers shown on
+at the telephone numbers shown on your

-your policy confirmation, the
+policy confirmation, the

 Policy Wording

 or wallet cards.
-When contacting the Assistance
+When contacting the Assistance Centre, please

-Centre, please provide your name, your policy number,
+provide your name, your policy number, your location and the

-your location and the nature of your emergency.
+nature of your emergency.

 CALL the ASSISTANCE CENTRE AT